sebalaini/sebalaini_php8/README.md

-Custom build of PHP 8 for Laravel
+PHP 8 Custom docker image built for Laravel with mysql, opcache, redis, xdebug and composer